jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Right.
 The wrapped ETH on our fork is worthless, but that's fine.
-You have it on the bridge fork.</p>
+You have your value on the bridge fork.</p>
 </div>

 <div class="dialogue right">